LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

    for a course abbreviation comp150.

-   Note that these data files are not in the MonoDevelop execution directory, but in the project directory, so the FIO library class is useful to provide flexibility in reading the data files.
+   Note that these data files are not in the MonoDevelop execution directory, but in the project directory, so the :ref:`fio` is useful to provide flexibility in reading the data files.

 #.
 There are two master files for any course.